-The verb 지다 means “to lose”.
-When you modify this verb as we just learned, to turn it into a past tense adjective that describes an upcoming noun, how does it change?
+First of all, Jin’s name in Hangul is 진.
+Now, the verb 지다 means “to lose”.
+When you modify this verb as we just learned, to turn it into a past tense modifier, how does it change?
 First we drop 다, leaving us with 지.
 Then we add ㄴ and we get…. 진.
-This is the Hangul spelling of Jin’s name.
 So when they name a team 진팀 (Jin team), they have just named it “the team that lost”.

 In the present tense we don’t care if our root ends in a consonant or a vowel.
 We add 는 either way.

 But here’s an interesting thing.
-Descriptive verbs get treated as past tense even in the present when we use this grammatical principle.
-Regular verbs do not.
+Adjectives get treated as past tense even in the present when we use this grammatical principle.
+Verbs do not.

 좋은 이 노래 ~ This good song.

-(Notice that because 좋다 is a descriptive verb, the Korean sentence and its meaning are identical to the example from the “Past Tense” section.)
+(Notice that because 좋다 is an adjective, the Korean sentence and its meaning are identical to the example from the “Past Tense” section.)

 똑똑한 그 남자 ~ That smart man.

-(Again, this is a descriptive verb, so the sentence and its meaning are identical to the one from the “Past Tense” section.
+(Again, this is an adjective, so the sentence and its meaning are identical to the one from the “Past Tense” section.)

 버스를 타는 우리 엄마. ~ My mom, who rides the bus.

-(This one is a regular verb, so you can actually see the difference.)
+(This one is a verb, so you can actually see the difference.)

 내가 받는 선물 ~ The gift I receive.

-If the verb root ends in a consonant, add 을 and place it before the noun you wish to describe.
-If the verb root ends in a vowel, tack a ㄹ to that last syllable and place it before the noun you wish to describe.
+If the verb/adjective root ends in a consonant, add 을 and place it before the noun you wish to describe.
+If the root ends in a vowel, tack a ㄹ to that last syllable and place it before the noun you wish to describe.

 좋을 이 노래 ~ This song which will be good.